MicrosoftDocs/defender-docs/articles/defender-for-cloud/just-in-time-access-overview.md

 ### AWS

-In AWS, by enabling JIT access the relevant rules in the attached EC2 security groups, for the selected ports, are revoked which blocks inbound traffic on those specific ports.
+In AWS, by enabling just-in-time access, the relevant rules in the attached EC2 security groups (for the selected ports) are revoked, blocking inbound traffic on those specific ports.

 - When a user requests access to a VM, Defender for Servers checks that the user has [Azure role-based access control (Azure RBAC)](/azure/role-based-access-control/role-assignments-portal) permissions for that VM.
 - If the request is approved, Defender for Cloud configures the NSGs and Azure Firewall to allow inbound traffic to the selected ports from the relevant IP address (or range), for the amount of time that was specified.